 Etiquette & Slow Play

-Please replace divots or use divot mix, repair pitch marks, and rake bunkers (not required under Covid directives).
+Please replace divots or use divot mix in all locations (tee-boxes, fairways, semi-rough and rough), repair pitch marks, and rake bunkers.
 All players must carry and use divot mix whilst playing.
 Players carrying golf bags must make provision for carrying divot mix.
 There are ‘mix boxes’ located throughout the course, please use them.
+Divot bags can be sourced from the ProShop.

 This is ‘our’ golf course.
 If you see a divot unfilled, fill it.
 On the green, repair your own pitch mark and also repair others that you may see.
 Please do not leave it to someone else.
 We also ask players to take particular care, when removing the ball from the hole with the flag still in place and when using ‘ball retrievers’, to avoid damaging the lip of the hole.